 Based on the Temporary Framework, the European Commission has already approved a huge number of aid measures/schemes in different Member States of which a complete overview can be found via the following link.

-As far as Belgium is concerned, it initially remained very quiet, but , but so far, eleven aid schemes have been approved:
+As far as Belgium is concerned, it initially remained very quiet, but , but so far, twelve aid schemes have been approved:

 10 April: Flemish guarantee scheme of up to EUR 3 billion for working capital and investment loans to support companies active in the Flemish Region that are affected by the coronavirus outbreak.
 The measure will only be open to undertakings whose loans are not eligible for a guarantee under the Belgian loan guarantee scheme (see below).